pnnl/NATIG/README.md

 1. Injection attacks (Man-in-the-middle): The attacker trips relays connecting the microgrids to one another and to the grid causing islanding of the microgrid
 2. Parameter changes (Man-in-the-middle): The attacker modifies the Pref and Qref values of two inverters in Microgrid 1 while the microgrids are islanded
 3. DDoS: The attacker generates a number of bots that will flood 1 to n nodes in the network to slow down the network performance
-4. Man-In-The-Middle: The attacker can cause grid islanding and injection attackes on the network.
+4. Grid islanding (Man-In-The-Middle): The attacker can trip the switches that connects the microgrids to other microgrids and the grid.
+This causes the microgrids to rely on the internal generation.

 ### In progress
 1. MPI capabilities for the code